Endermandels/ReinforcementLearningProject/README.md

     1. quit - Quit the program
     2. reset game - Reset the game state to the default state
-    3. step through next agent action - Allow the agent to make one action
+    3. step agent - Allow the agent to make one action
-    4. simulate agent playing - Allow the agent to make actions until a terminal state is reached

-NOTE: Must reset game manually after reaching a terminal state.
+    4. train agent - Simulate a specified number of training games where the agent explores different moves
+    5. test agent - Simulate a specified number of testing games where the agent makes only the best moves
+    6. test speed - Set the testing simulation speed between moves (steps per second)

 ### Terminal View